Constantino Brumidi: Immigration and following work

 Brumidi's Liberty and Union paintings are mounted near the ceiling of the White House entrance hall.

 In the Cathedral-Basilica of Sts.
 Peter and Paul in Philadelphia, Pennsylvania, he pictured St. Peter and St. Paul.
 Brumidi was a capable, if conventional painter, and his black and white modeling in the work at Washington, in imitation of bas-relief, is strikingly effective.
 He decorated the entrance hall of Saleaudo, located at Frederick, Maryland, and listed on the National Register of Historic Places in 1979.

 A Brumidi fresco appears behind the altar in St. Ignatius Church in Baltimore, Maryland.
-Another, of Saint Aloysius Gonzaga receiving communion from Saint Charles Borromeo, hangs over the high altar of St Aloysius Church in Washington, D.C.Another Brumidi altarpiece was recently restored behind the marble high altar of the Shrine and Parish Church of the Holy Innocents in New York, New York.
-The fresco commissioned by the first pastor of Holy Innocents Fr.
-John Larkin, portrays the Crucifixion of Jesus.
+Another, of Saint Aloysius Gonzaga receiving communion from Saint Charles Borromeo, hangs over the high altar of St Aloysius Church in Washington, D.C.

+Another Brumidi altarpiece was recently restored behind the marble high altar of the Shrine and Parish Church of the Holy Innocents in New York, New York.
+The fresco commissioned by the first pastor of Holy Innocents, John Larkin, portrays the Crucifixion of Jesus.

 In memoriam

 Brumidi died in Washington, D.C., and was interred at Glenwood Cemetery.
 When he was buried, his grave was unmarked.
 The location of Brumidi's grave was lost for 72 years.
-It was rediscovered, and on February 19, 1952, a marker was finally placed above it.
+It was rediscovered, and on 19 February 1952, a marker was finally placed above it.

 Forgotten for many years, Brumidi's role was rescued from obscurity by Myrtle Cheney Murdock.

-On June 10, 2008, Congress passed, and on September 1, 2008, President George W. Bush signed, Public Law 110–59 (122 Stat.
+On 10 June 2008, Congress passed, and on 1 September 2008, President George W. Bush signed, Public Law 110–59 (122 Stat.
 2430), which posthumously awarded the Congressional Gold Medal to Constantino Brumidi, to be displayed in the Capitol Visitor Center, as part of an exhibit honoring him.

+A memorial statue of Constantino Brumidi stands near the central square of Filiatra, Greece, the birthplace of his father.